Gov. Kelly calls legislators to return for special session

 TOPEKA, Kan.
-(KSNT) – Four days after lawmakers left Topeka, Governor Laura Kelly is calling them back to the Kansas Capitol.
+(KSNW) – Four days after lawmakers left Topeka, Governor Laura Kelly is calling them back to the Kansas capitol.

 On Tuesday, the governor announced a special legislative session to determine what to do about emergency powers and the state of emergency during the coronavirus pandemic.
 Lawmakers are set to return on Wednesday, June 3.